Writing a great product manager resume helps you stand out when recruiters or hiring managers start to interview candidates.

 The only time your education section is important is if you're applying for an internship or APM program where you have no existing work experience.
 Your "work" experience is the time you've spent in school.

-Relevant Job Experience for a PM Role
+Relevant Job Experience for a Product Manager Resume

 We cannot emphasize this enough: